Marie Schmolka

 Marie Schmolka (née Eisner; 23 June 1893 – 27 March 1940) was a Czechoslovak Jewish activist and social worker who helped political refugees and Jewish adults and children escape the Protectorate of Bohemia and Moravia in the lead-up to World War II.
 She was a member of WIZO and WILPF.
 She had previously helped refugees from Germany who fled to Czechoslovakia after the Nazi rise to power.
 Schmolka headed the newly founded Czechoslovak Refugee Committee, and also chaired local HICEM.
 In July 1938, she represented Czechoslovakia at the Évian conference.

-Together with Doreen Warriner from the British Committee for Refugees from Czechoslovakia and Martin Blake, she invited the Nicholas Winton to Prague, where Winton helped with their Kindertransporte scheme.
-In August 1939, she was sent by Adolf Eichmann to negototiate Jewish emigration from Central Europe to Paris on a JOINT conference.
-Caught up by the outbreak of the Second World War, she relocated to London and continued her work for refugees as part of the Bloomsbury House.
+Together with Doreen Warriner from the British Committee for Refugees from Czechoslovakia and Martin Blake, she invited Nicholas Winton to Prague, where Winton helped with their Kindertransport scheme.
+In August 1939, she was sent by Adolf Eichmann to negotiate Jewish emigration from Central Europe to Paris on a JOINT conference.
+Caught up by the outbreak of the Second World War, she relocated to London and continued her work for refugees as part of Bloomsbury House.
 She moved in with her old friend, suffragist and pacifist Mary Sheepshanks in Gospel Oak, Lissenden Gardens.
 She died on 27 March 1940 following a heart attack.
-Her funeral in Golders Green cemetery was attended by Jan Masaryk, Rebecca Sieff, wife of the Czechoslovak president Hana Benešová, Wenzel Jaksch, as well as many leading personalities of British Jewry and Czechoslovak emigration.
+Her funeral in Golders Green Jewish Cemetery was attended by Jan Masaryk, Rebecca Sieff, Hana Benešová (wife of the Czechoslovak president), Wenzel Jaksch, as well as many leading personalities of British Jewry and Czechoslovak emigration.

-Marie Schmolka Historical Marker
+Marie Schmolka historical marker

-A historical marker, donated by the Jewish American Society for Historic Preservation, was placed on the Holocaust Rescuer's Wall outside the Hoops Lane Cemetery in Barnett, England.
+A historical marker, donated by the Jewish American Society for Historic Preservation, was placed on the Holocaust Rescuer's Wall outside the Golders Green Jewish Cemetery in Barnet, England.